 Nice cycling routes.
 Relaxed ambiance after your bike ride.
 Homely lodgings to enjoy your next day of cycling.

 Any good alpine guide knows the best routes aren’t always the most famous.
-DuckStore trips include Tour de France monuments like the Tourmalet, Alpe d’Huez, Ventoux or Galibier.
+DuckStore cycling trips include Haute Route or Tour de France monuments like the Tourmalet, Alpe d’Huez, Ventoux or Galibier.
 But you’ll also discover incredibly scenic, traffic-free cols and breathtaking undulating roads woven into the tapestry of French or Italian cycling culture.

 We design our itineraries to ensure you spend most of your valuable vacation time on your bike, not on a long bus transfer.